 Revit software produces consistent, coordinated and complete model-based building designs and documentation.
 It automatically updates floor plans, elevations, sections, and 3D views.
 It uses 3D visualizations to see a building before it’s built.

-- Dynamo: BIM workflows can be expanded and optimized with an open-source graphical programming interface that installs with Revit.
+- Dynamo – BIM workflows can be expanded and optimized with an open-source visual programming interface that installs with Revit.

 - Conceptual design tools – Sketch and create freeform models and create massing studies.

 - Analysis with Insight – Optimize building performance with centralized access to performance data and advanced analysis engines.